Reading time: 7 minutes

 - Ask trusted friends, relatives and work colleagues for recommendations.
 A personal recommendation is not enough on its own to select an adviser because everyone’s needs are different.
 It’s also possible that you may not feel the same personal connection your friend or colleague does with their adviser.
 However, a personal recommendation may help you whittle down the list of advisers in your local area and give you confidence to make that initial call.

 - Do an internet search for financial advisers in your local area or near your workplace.
 Check their website and social media pages to see what services they offer, if they have particular expertise or encourage certain types of clients, and comments from happy or dissatisfied clients.

 - Use the ‘find an adviser’ service offered by the two leading industry associations for financial advisers.
-Both of these allow you to narrow your search by location.
-Once you have a short-list, click through to each adviser’s website to find out more.
+Both allow you to narrow your search by location.
+Once you have a short list, click through to each adviser’s website to find out more.

-- Review SuperGuide’s list of independent advisers, which we believe this is the most extensive list available.
+- Review SuperGuide’s list of independent advisers, which we believe is the most extensive list available.

 Some advisers have expertise in areas such as retirement planning, SMSFs, aged care or life insurance.
 Others might work with occupational groups such as teachers, doctors, public servants with complex super schemes or small business operators.

 While there are a lot of firms out there specialising in older, wealthier clients, there are a growing number who are attuned to the needs of younger clients.
 Instead of retirement planning, these advisers are more likely to help younger clients with guidance on budgeting, cash flow management and investing, perhaps in preparation for buying their first home or starting an investment portfolio.
 Many of these advisers are Millennials themselves who understand the needs of younger, tech-savvy clients who may want to communicate and receive advice in different ways to their parents.

 Once you have a short list of advisers, it’s time to do some due diligence.